boucher/docker-mongo-local-replicaset/README.md

   - db3: `27003`

 #### DATA
-The container will create one volume at `/data`, but you can mount one or more to your host at these paths:
+The container will create one volume at `/data/db`, with three directories.
+You can also mount one volume containing all 3 directories or mount three separate volumes to your host at these paths:

-  - db1: `/data/db1` [primary]
+  - db1: `/data/db/db1` [primary]
-  - db2: `/data/db2`
+  - db2: `/data/db/db2`
-  - db3: `/data/db3`
+  - db3: `/data/db/db3`

 #### REPLICA SET NAME
 It's called: `rs0`

 ## Notes

-If you mount something into `/data/db1`, the container will not go through it's initialization process, but it will also assume that you have mounted all 3 volumes -- so mount all 3 or none.
+If you mount something into `/data/db/db1`, the container will not go through it's initialization process, but it will also assume that you have all 3 directories -- so mount all or none.
 You can customize the username/password by providing `USERNAME`/`PASSWORD` environment variables (but you probably don't need to).

 ### Example Run